Ken Dancyger

-Kennet Dancyger (born 1945 in Germany) is a scriptwriting theoretician, film historian and expert on film editing and film production.
+Kennet Dancyger (born 1945) is a scriptwriting theoretician, film historian and expert on film editing and film production.
 He is professor of film and TV at Maurice Kanbar Institute of Film, Television, & New Media, Undergraduate.
 He has been the president of University Film and Video Association.
 He has taught film in the U.S. and Canada since 1968.

 His 2002 book contains a detailed comparison of screwball comedy and film noir.(p.
 68) He has collaborated as historical consultant for the 2004 documentary The Cutting Edge: The Magic of Movie Editing, about the art of film editing.